qwe2820435o2/SceneGuide/Design/Data collecting design.md

 ```
 The server collecting

-The Collecting data is strongly related to the business, such as: comments, likes, favorites, etc
+The Collecting data is strongly related to the business, such as comments, likes, favorites, etc

 Only after the operation is completed, we will report the buried point
 ```